impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-10-content.md

 This just turns off the `nullglob` option in our shell that we turned on before we started adding plugin configurations.
 This is a cleanup step, not too surprising to see it here.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>

+So that's how we add hooks to RBENV.
+Let's move on.